- “Collateral” means that defined in Clause 9.1

 - 9.9.
 The parties agree that neither Multigate nor the Customer shall disclose information of the kind that can be requested under section 275(1) of the PPSA (subject to any exceptions that may apply under section 275(7) of the PPSA) or otherwise any information in respect of these Terms that are protected against disclosure by a duty of confidence.

 - 9.10.
 The Customer acknowledges due notice of this Security Interest with acceptance of these Terms.

 - 10.1.
 This clause 10 is subject to clause 11 and any other statutory or legal right whether under these Terms or otherwise.

 - 10.2.
 All claims must be made to Multigate’s Customer Service Department within the standard notification period of 30 days from Delivery, except as noted below:

 - 10.2.1.
 If Products have been incorrectly supplied or damaged in transit – Multigate will, at its option:

 (a) issue a credit to the Customer upon receipt of the incorrectly supplied or damaged Products from the Customer; or

 (b) send replacement Products to the Customer.

-11.2.3.
-If the Customer has ordered Products in error – Multigate will accept return of the Products subject to Customer satisfying following conditions within thirty (30) days of invoice date:
+10.2.3.
+If the Customer has ordered Products in error – Multigate will accept return of the Products subject to the Customer satisfying the following conditions within thirty (30) days of invoice date: